harshith-ashok/atmos/README.md

 **Demo:**

-~~NGINX Hosting is underway and the link will be updated soon!~~

-Visit `https://atmos-ashen.vercel.app` in your browser to see the application in action.
+Visit [https://atmos-ashen.vercel.app](https://atmos-ashen.vercel.app) in your browser to see the application in action.

 ---
 **TODO:**